Guide to business activity statements (BAS)

-Every BAS is unique to a business and may or may not include all the types of taxes as mentioned above.
-Your business activity statement will only include a detailed report about those types of taxes that your business is eligible to pay.
+Every BAS is unique to a business and may or may not include all of the above types of taxes.
+Your BAS will only include a detailed report about those types of taxes that your business is eligible to pay.

-What do I need to do before I submit my BAS?
+What do I need to include on my BAS?